Aljonex/Dendron/notes/Work.Sopra.JIRA.Performance.md

 Firstly is the *Loan Movement Summary Report EXCEL* **Daily Report** button enabled or not?
 I had to recreate the steps in the ticket which were:

-    Log into the system and select Dealing Company<br>
-    Navigate to Reports > Real Time > Reporting<br>
+    Log into the system and select Dealing Company Navigate to Reports > Real Time > Reporting
-    Under Daily reports, click Loan Movement Summary Report EXCEL<br>
-    Time how long the report takes to generate.<br>
+    Under Daily reports, click Loan Movement Summary Report EXCEL Time how long the report takes to generate.
     Report should generate much faster after the fix is applied.

 I realised quickly I didn't have the summary report and after a quick message in the 8.47 chat there were 2 options, either the stock movement report (which seemed viable) but then Archana and Jack demonstrated it was an option but needed enabling.